Central Station (Los Angeles): History

-The Southern Pacific Railroad (SP) was the most used of the three mainline railroads that serviced Los Angeles in the early 20th century (the others being the Los Angeles and Salt Lake Railroad and Santa Fe Railroad).
-Southern Pacific began investigating the replacement of the aging Arcade Depot as early as 1913 in anticipation of increased passenger numbers to the state as a result of hosting both the San Francisco Panama–Pacific International Exposition and San Diego Panama–California Exposition in 1915.
+The Southern Pacific Railroad (SP) was the most used of the three mainline railroads that serviced Los Angeles in the early 20th century (the others being the Los Angeles and Salt Lake Railroad and Santa Fe Railroad), though their main Arcade Depot had fallen into a state of disrepair by 1913.
+Southern Pacific began investigating the replacement of the aging station as early as that year in anticipation of increased passenger numbers to the state as a result of hosting both the San Francisco Panama–Pacific International Exposition and San Diego Panama–California Exposition in 1915.

 Passenger trains began operating at the station's new tracks on December 1, 1914.
 The station building opened on May 2, 1915.
 In 1918, just over 50% of all passenger traffic was provided via Southern Pacific and Central Station.
 The Union Pacific Railroad, which had its main Los Angeles train station (built 1891) damaged in a fire, began operating from the station in 1924.

 In addition to long-distance trains, the station was served by the two local electric railways.
 Pacific Electric Red Cars stopped at the station until 1950, calling at Ceres and Central on the west side of the building.
 Passengers could get cars to Sierra Vista, Pasadena, Edendale, Long Beach and San Pedro.
 By 1938, the Los Angeles Railway Yellow streetcar lines D, U, and 3 stopped in front of the building on Central Avenue.

 In 1926 voters in Los Angeles voted 51% to 49% to build a union station.
 All long-distance passenger services were transferred to the new Los Angeles Union Station upon that building's completion in 1939.
 Pacific Electric cars continued to run here until September 1940 when trips were rerouted to the Subway Terminal Building.

 The Central Station was demolished on August 22, 1956.